 - 11.320 The New Carrington allocation will deliver a new community that links to the existing Carrington, Partington and Sale West areas and provides improved transport, social and green infrastructure.
-New development will create a distinct, attractive place which capitalises on the industrial history and prominent landscape features on the site. - 11.321 The successful development of the site will require a coordinated approach between all landowners and developers.
-Trafford Council is therefore committed to working with stakeholders to bring forward a detailed Masterplan / SPD which provides a framework for the sustainable delivery of a new community at Carrington, Partington and Sale West.
-The delivery strategy must ensure that a mechanism is put in place to secure proportionate contributions from all developers within the New Carrington allocation and deliver the wide-ranging infrastructure required. - 11.322 A high level Masterplan has been prepared for the New Carrington site which has assessed the existing site constraints and determined the overall residential and employment development quantum, as well as identifying green infrastructure areas and opportunities.
-The Masterplan identifies four distinct residential character areas across the allocation: Carrington Village, Sale West, Partington East and Warburton Lane.
+New development will create a distinct, attractive place which capitalises on the industrial history and prominent landscape features on the site.
+As set out on the Indicative Allocation Plan (Picture 11.48) the allocation includes areas identified for residential use, employment use and mixed residential and employment use.
+This is alongside areas of retained Green Belt, Strategic Green Spaces and strategic transport improvements. - 11.321 The successful development of the site will require a coordinated approach between all landowners and developers.
+Trafford Council is therefore Places for Everyone Composite Plan - Modifications Version 2023 563 committed to working with stakeholders to bring forward a detailed Masterplan / SPD which provides a framework for the sustainable delivery of a new community at Carrington, Partington and Sale West.
+The delivery strategy must ensure that a mechanism is put in place to secure proportionate contributions from all developers within the New Carrington allocation and deliver the wide-ranging infrastructure required.
+All development will be expected to make a proportionate contribution to necessary infrastructure, including transport, social and green infrastructure.